sharedworkforce/sharedworkforce/README.markdown

 ### Step 4 - request tasks

-Publishing tasks is simply a case of calling SharedWorkforce::Task.request(name, options).
+Publishing tasks is simply a case of calling `TaskClass.create()`.
 If you are using Rails, this could be done in an after save callback on a model:

     class Photo < ActiveRecord::Base

-      after_create :request_tags
+      after_create :approve_photo

-      def request_tags
+      def approve_photo
-        SharedWorkforce::Task.request "Tag photo", {:image_url => self.url, :callback_params => { :photo_id => self.id} }
+        ApprovePhotoTask.create(self)
       end
     end

-That's it - once your task is completed the callback you have defined in the task definition will be called.
-Everything you define in the :callback_params option will be sent back to your callback as shown in the example.

 Advanced definition options
 ----------------------------------------